 In our cooperation strategy, we are supporting democratic development and human rights.
 The power must be divided between more groups and become decentralised, and democratic structures need to be built.
 A transparent, effective and accountable judicial and security sector built upon democratic principles is a central part of Liberia's road to peace, security and development.
 Sweden supports the development of the judicial and security sector in several ways, including through a fund established by the UN’s Development Programme as well as through bilateral cooperation between the Swedish police and the forensic unit of the Liberian National Police.

 The civil war in Liberia ended in 2003.
 Since then, a large share of development work has been based on rebuilding the infrastructure.
 Sida has provided support to the reconstruction work, mostly through the UN and the civil society.
 Many small projects have brought concrete results.
 In mid-2016, the UN peacekeeping mission in Liberia will withdraw after 13 years’ presence in the country.
-The forthcoming strategy therefore gives the Folke Bernadotte Academy a particular commission to contribute to safeguarded human security and freedom from violence through initiatives targeting the police and judicial system.
+The strategy therefore gives the Folke Bernadotte Academy a particular commission to contribute to safeguarded human security and freedom from violence through initiatives targeting the police and judicial system.

-A focus area in the new strategy for Liberia is also to strengthen the capacity of public administration through a civil service reform that aims to professionalise the occupations active in the country's public administration.
+A focus area in the strategy for Liberia is also to strengthen the capacity of public administration through a civil service reform that aims to professionalise the occupations active in the country's public administration.

 Economic development and improved infrastructure